ahujaesh/Simple-Coding-Language/README.md

 - Have fun!

 **How does this work?**
-The HTML page takes the input from the user, splits it into parts by semicolons (;), finds what starts with ¨print¨ ( and ends with ¨)¨ and computes it, and then prints it out woth a line break.
+The HTML page takes the input from the user, splits it into parts by semicolons (;), finds what starts with ¨print¨ ( and ends with ¨)¨ and computes it, and then prints it out with a line break.
 It isn´t really a programming language, but its good enough for me.